zkmkarlsruhe/HandTracker/README.md

 ### Downloading Pre-Trained Model

-A version of the pre-trained model converted to TensorFlow2 is provided which you cna download as `model_hancktracking.zip` from a public shared link here:
+A version of the pre-trained model converted to TensorFlow2 is provided which you can download as `model_hancktracking.zip` from a public shared link here:

 https://cloud.zkm.de/index.php/s/gfWEjyEr9X4gyY6

-After unzippiong the file, place the SavedModel folder named "model" in `HandTracker/bin/data/`.
+After unzipping the file, place the SavedModel folder named "model" in `HandTracker/bin/data/`.

 To make this quick, a script is provided to download and install the model (requires a Unix shell, curl, and unzip):